H.H.H Humphrey For President

 Image Description

-McDonald's logo and red heart above black text over white background.
+White and red text over blue background.

 Back Style